Kuadrant/docs.kuadrant.io/docs/install-olm.md

 ## Basic Installation

-This first step will install just Kuadrant at a given released version (post v1.x) in the `kuadrant-system` namespace and the Sail Operator.
+This first step will install Kuadrant at a given released version (post v1.x) in the `kuadrant-system` namespace and the Sail Operator.
 There will be no credentials/dns providers configured (This is the most basic setup but means TLSPolicy and DNSPolicy will not be able to be used).

 Start by creating the following `kustomization.yaml` in a directory locally.
 For the purpose of this doc, we will use: `~/kuadrant/` directory.